-When I first started painting furniture about 3 years ago, I started off with chalk paint.
+When I first started painting furniture, I started off with chalk paint.
 It was a new product that promised to make painting easy and I think it made trying a new project less intimidating.
 With chalk paint you don’t have to sand or prime your furniture and it dries quickly and washes off with water for easy distressing (or for cleaning it off things you didn’t mean to paint).
 With all these claims, it’s hard to imagine why I don’t use chalk paint anymore.

 I still think if you’re new to painting, chalk paint is a great place to start.
 But there are a few reasons I’ve graduated from chalk paint to latex paint and other professional paint products – I’ve used affiliates links to link to my favorite products.

 3 reasons why I don’t use chalk paint

 1. Chalk painting companies make promises that are too good to be true.

 Chalk paint promises that you’ll never need to sand or prime your projects, but sometimes that’s simply not true.
 Sure you can keep layering paint colors until you can’t see the stains that leak through.
 But if you’re going for a smooth, clean finish, the right prepping method is helpful.
 The more complicated conventional process of sanding, priming, painting is tried and true and it works.
 It helps smooth out any rough spots in the wood and guards against bleeding through of old stains.
 You may not notice these things at first, but if you paint a lot of furniture, you’ll eventually run into these problems.
 You’ll need a good oil-based primer to completely block stains.
 This is the kind of primer I use.